iundarigun/learning-reactive-programming/README.md

 For Kotlin, we have problems using bean validations' annotation `@Validated`.
 Is not supported with coroutines: https://github.com/spring-projects/spring-framework/issues/23152

+## Coroutines
+It is a design pattern of concurrency that kotlin uses to simplify the asynchronous executions.Is is a light thread, so not necessary create a new thread for every coroutine, using groups of subprocesses.
+It can be suspend and reactive by necessity.

+The Scope of a launch coroutine is the lifecycle of coroutines.
+GlobalScope is scope that during all the time of application, but is not recomended to use in production

+To run code in coroutines, we can use `GlobalScope.launch{}` for executions without wait for the result and `async{}.await()` to wait for result.

+Job is a cancelable element with a lifecycle finalishing at the end of the execution.
+It doesn't return a value

 ### Next studies
 - Functional controller